WHAT IS EPDM?

-EPDM rubber membrane formulations have remained relatively constant for the past 40 years, with roof systems installed in the 1970s still performing well.
-Even so, EPDM manufacturers remain committed to continuous product innovations.
-In response to technological advancements, membrane research and contractor requests for more ergonomic products, EPDM accessory products continue to evolve in order to meet the demands of the industry.
+EPDM rubber roofing membrane formulations have remained relatively constant for the past 40 years, with roof systems installed in the 1970s still performing well.
+Even so, EPDM rubber roofing manufacturers remain committed to continuous product innovations.
+In response to technological advancements, membrane research and contractor requests for more ergonomic products, EPDM rubber roof accessory products continue to evolve in order to meet the demands of the industry.

 The innovation of seam tapes in the 1980s to replace liquid adhesives has resulted in reduced reliability on contractor workmanship, greater productivity for the contractor and enhanced performance for the roof system and building user.
 Self-adhering components (components that have factory-applied adhesive tape) have increased rubber roof system quality, especially in more problematic areas such as flashing installations.